asyncapi/community/docs/styleguide/seo.md

 ## What is SEO?

-SEO (Search Engine Optimization)is the use of methods and strategies to ensure that a website's online content shows up when people search for them.
+SEO (Search Engine Optimization) refers to the methods and strategies used to enhance the visibility of a website's content in search engine results.

 ### Why is important in our Documentation?

-Implementing SEO practices would make it easier for our users and others to find them.
+Implementing SEO practices would make it easier for our users and others to find them, resulting in more contributions and people to our community.

 ### SEO Best Practices